 We work to help shape higher education and related public policy to support part-time higher education and the needs of part-time learners in Northern Ireland, as well as promoting the work and mission of The Open University.

-We do this by working closely with the Minister and his officials at the Department for the Economy, elected Members of the Northern Ireland Assembly, particularly its Committee for the Economy as well as Ministers and officials from government departments and other Assembly Committees.
+We do this by working closely with the Minister and civil servants at the Department for the Economy, elected Members of the Northern Ireland Assembly, particularly its Committee for the Economy, as well as Ministers and officials from government departments and other Assembly Committees.

 You can read in more detail about a variety of our recent influencing and engagement activities here:

 - In September 2016, we gave evidence on the work of The Open University to the Committee for the Economy.

 - In January 2016, we hosted a meeting and visit of the Northern Ireland Assembly Committee for Employment and Learning.

 - In December 2015 we held an event to promote "The Power of Part-Time Higher Education" at the Northern Ireland Assembly, demonstrating how part-time higher education is vital to society and economy.
 This was a key part of our campaign.

 Watch our students talk about the #PowerOfPartTimeHE: